PiSchool/esa-superresolution-forecasting/README.md

 In this project to provide better information in air pollution monitoring, based on the data available for forecasting of pollution variable, we decided to produce a better resolution data for this purpose.
 Based on deep learning techniques, the Convolution Neural Network (CNN) learnt from temporal sequences to detect the evolution of Sentinel-5p images through time.
 By considering the last available image, the model is able to provide five days of forecasting of Sentinel-5p for NO2 concentration in the atmosphere.

 <img src="https://github.com/MaxHouel/First/blob/master/random/prediction_solution.PNG?raw=true" width="1000" height="150">
+-->
 ## Model architecture

 The encoder-decoder network uses a [Convolutional LSTM](https://arxiv.org/abs/1506.04214) architecture.
 The spatial structure of the input is preserved throught the layers of the network.
 The model is trained using a masked MSE loss and the ADAM optimizer.

 We employ two different versions of this architecture.
-One uses Sentinel-5 sequences solely, the other creates a prediction using the numerical forecast data as a conditional input to the decoder.
+One uses Sentinel-5 sequences solely (s5-fc), the other creates a prediction using the numerical forecast data as a conditional input to the decoder (Cond-S5-fc).

 ## Results